Margherita Vicario: Biography

 She debuted with a minor role in Woody Allen's To Rome with Love (2012) and appeared in several Italian TV series such as I Cesaroni, R.I.S.
 Roma – Delitti imperfetti, Caccia al Re – La narcotici and Carlo & Malik.

 As a singer-songwriter, she released her debut single "Nota bene" in 2013.
-Her first studio album Minimal Musical was released in 2014.
+Her first studio album Minimal Musical was released independently in 2014.
+She released her second studio album Bingo with the label Island Records in 2021.
+Bingo peaked at 21 in the Italian album charts.
+She released collaborations with numerous artists, including Elodie, Francesca Michielin, Gaia, Rancore, Raphael Gualazzi, and Vinicio Capossela.